moua0061/web-sprint-challenge-advanced-react/README.md

 1. What are the main differences between a stateful and a functional component?

+    Class Component has the constructor() and render() method in it whereas Functional Components do not have it because it already as the return() method that does what render() do.
+Class Components uses 'this' and Functional Component do not.
+Such as passing in props, Class uses this.props.name versus Functional Component uses props.name.

 2. When does a componentWillMount function be called?
 What about a componentWillUpdate?

+    ComponentDidMount is called after the app has rendered.
+Once it is rendered, then React will mount the data to the app, then the app will re-render again with any changes that were made and update whatever that has been changed.
+ComponentDidUpdate will be called once a state has been changed.
+This is called after ComponentDidMount.
+Once ComponentDidUpdate runs, the app re-renders again.
+For an example, the user may have deleted an item off their list.
+This updated list gets updated with ComponentDidUpdate.

 3. Define stateful logic.

+    Stateful logic is any code or functions that lets you create and change the state.

 4. What are the three step of creating a successful test?
 What is done in each phase?

+    a) arrange - render the components making sure there's no errors render(<CheckoutForm />)
+    b) act - writing down the steps as a user would do if they're on the page; find the input fields, type it in and click the button

+    c) assert - making sure that everything is displaying in the document with appropriate messages or error messages